LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 ### details

-* qs.q begins by creating a "trade" table to be used as test data, on load.
+* qsvr.q begins by creating a "trade" table to be used as test data, on load.
 * .z.exit is configured to output a message when the servant closes.
 * The api functions are provided in the main namespace.
 * .z.pg is configured to disallow synchronous requests, by always returning "USE ASYNC".